Mohinder Singh Ahluwalia

-Bhai Sahib Bhai Mohinder Singh Ahluwalia OBE KSG (born on 31 March 1939 in Gulu, Uganda) is the chairman of the Guru Nanak Nishkam Sewak Jatha UK.
+Bhai Sahib Bhai Mohinder Singh Ahluwalia (born on 31 March 1939 in Gulu, Uganda) is the chairman of the Guru Nanak Nishkam Sewak Jatha UK.
 He is listed in the top 100 most influential Sikhs in the world.

 Career

 Bhai Sahib has worked as chairman of the GNNSJ since 1995.

 He is the first British Sikh to be awarded the official title of ‘Bhai Sahib’ by the Shiromani Gurudwara Parbandhak Committee, SGPC, Amritsar (the Sikh ‘apex’ organisation representing some 26 million Sikhs globally), for his selfless service in propagating the Sikh faith, engagement in interfaith work and heritage conservation.

 Awards and recognition

 In the 2015 New Year Honours, Bhai Sahib was appointed an Officer of the Order of the British Empire for services to Interfaith and community cohesion.

 In 2012 Bhai Sahib made history by becoming the first Sikh in the world to be honoured with the Pontifical Order of Knighthood of St Gregory for his interfaith work.

 In addition he has received a wide range of awards recognising his community work including: